A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Acknowledgement

-\begin{IEEEbiography}[{ }]{\textbf{Zhaoxiang Zhang}} Zhaoxiang Zhang received his bachelor’s degree from the Department of Electronic Science and Technology in the University of Science and Technology of China (USTC) in 2004.
+\begin{IEEEbiography}[{ }]{\textbf{Zhaoxiang Zhang}} received his bachelor’s degree from the Department of Electronic Science and Technology in the University of Science and Technology of China (USTC) in 2004.
 After that, he was a Ph.D. candidate under the supervision of Professor Tieniu Tan in the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences, where he received his Ph.D. degree in 2009.
 In October 2009, he joined the School of Computer Science and Engineering, Beihang University, as an Assistant Professor (2009-2011), an Associate Professor (2012-2015) and the Vise-Director of the Department of Computer application technology (2014-2015).
 In July 2015, he returned to the Institute of Automation, Chinese Academy of Sciences.
-He is now a full Professor in the Center for Research on Intelligent Perception and Computing (CRIPAC) and the National Laboratory of Pattern Recognition (NLPR).
+He is now a full Professor in the New Laboratory of Pattern Recognition (NLPR) and the State Key Laboratory of Multimodal Artificial Intelligence Systems.
 His research interests include Computer Vision, Pattern Recognition, and Machine Learning.
 Recently, he specifically focuses on deep learning models, biologically-inspired visual computing and human-like learning, and their applications on human analysis and scene understanding.
 He has published more than 200 papers in international journals and conferences, including reputable international journals such as JMLR, IEEE TIP, IEEE TNN, IEEE TCSVT, IEEE TIFS and top level international conferences like CVPR, ICCV, NIPS, ECCV, AAAI, IJCAI and ACM MM.
-He is serving or has served as the Associated Editor of IEEE T-CSVT, Patten Recognition, Neurocomputing, and Frontiers of Computer Science.
-He has served as the Area Chair, Senior PC of international conferences like CVPR, NIPS, ICML, AAAI, IJCAI and ACM MM.
+He is serving or has served as the Associate Editor of IEEE T-CSVT, Patten Recognition, Neurocomputing, and Frontiers of Computer Science.
+He has served as the Area Chair, Senior PC of international conferences like CVPR, NeurIPS, ICML, AAAI, IJCAI and ACM MM.
 He is a Senior Member of IEEE, a Distinguished Member of CCF, and a Distinguished member of CAAI. \end{IEEEbiography}